North East Texas Regional Mobility Authority: History

 The NET RMA was established October 28, 2004 by a unanimous vote from the Texas Transportation Commission originally covering Smith and Gregg counties.
 In June 2006, the NET RMA became the first RMA in Texas to expand beyond its original county members, adding Cherokee, Harrison, Rusk, and Upshur counties, bringing the total number of member counties to six.
 In July 2007, the RMA expanded once again when the Texas Transportation Commission passed a resolution approving six additional counties—Bowie, Cass, Panola, Titus, Van Zandt and Wood.
 This brought the total membership to 12 counties.
 In November 2013, Kaufman County joined the RMA around the same time Cass County withdrew its membership, leaving the NET RMA at a 12 county membership.

 Board of directors

 The NET RMA is led by a Board of Directors with at least one board member representing each member county.
-The Board is currently chaired by Linda Thomas.
+The Board is currently chaired by Gary Halbrooks.
 The board members are appointed by each county's Commissioners' Court.
 Board members serve staggered two year terms that expire on February 1 of each year.
 Board members can be reappointed.